ArfaSaif/Data-Science-Standford/IntroTutorial.md

 ## Built-in Functions for Vectors
 > max(v3); min(v3)
+max element; min element of vector
 > length(v3)
+number of elements in a vector

 > mean(v3)
+average of elements in v3

 > sd(v3)
+standard deviation of elements in v3

 > var(v3)
+variance of numbers in the vector

 ## Other Built-in Functions
 > as.character(2) = "2"

 > as.numeric("2") = 2
+string converted to number

 > as.character(v3) = "16" "14" "12" "10" "8" "6"

+> vector of strings vs = c( "mohammad", "bob", "juliana")

+- can only have the same type of variables
+- otherwise will store it as a string